Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 some idiosyncracies of its own (which we'll go over when needed), but the vast majority of it is Hydra-based.

-### Point instancing data sources
+### Scene index structure

-In Hydra, a point instancer is represented as a prim of type instancer, with an `instancerTopology` data source.
+In Hydra, a point instancer is represented as a prim of type `instancer`, with an `instancerTopology` data source.
 This data source contains three inner data sources :
 - The `prototypes` data source, of type `VtArray<SdfPath>`, lists the paths